digitalsara/portfolio/README.md

 # Sara Habel

-My passion is to communicate ideas that inspire, inform, and captivate end users—always with a positive attitude.
+My passion is to communicate ideas that inspire, inform, and captivate people—always with a positive attitude.

 ![](logo.png)